Is Marijuana Legal in Nevada?

-Under Question 2, adults can grown up to six (6) plants per person and up to 12 plants per household for personal adult use; under Question 9, patients and caregivers can grow up to 12 plants for medical purposes, but only if they reside more than 25 miles from a licensed state dispensary.
+Under Question 2, adults can grow up to six plants per person and up to 12 plants per household for personal adult use. nder Question 9, patients and caregivers can grow up to 12 plants for medical purposes, but only if they reside more than 25 miles from a licensed state dispensary.

 Medical Marijuana Registry

-All patients who qualify for the program must have a recommendation from a certified physician in order to obtain medical marijuana.
+All patients who qualify for the program must have a recommendation from a certified physician in order to obtain medical marijuana with a Nevada marijuana license.
 More details can be found online.
 Only patients who have been diagnosed with a chronic or debilitating medical condition in which the medical use of marijuana may mitigate the symptoms or effects of that condition will receive recommendations.